walker-test/tukanoan-lingview/README.md

 ## Resources

-For a high-level description of the software, its potential uses, and the circumstances and design principles of its creation, see our [paper](http://hdl.handle.net/10125/24916).
+For an overview of the software, its potential uses, and the circumstances and design principles of its creation, see our [paper](http://hdl.handle.net/10125/24916).

 For how-to's and troubleshooting, check the [wiki](https://github.com/BrownCLPS/LingView/wiki).